Lewsmarc/3114ProjectBase/README.md

 #Phase 3: Debugging, likely one refactor, and junit tests + mutation coverage
 -5 days

-Sparse matrix: Stores a 2d matrix with minimal space overhead by only storing filled in data nodes.
-The headers for each axis of the matrix is stored as a DLL of header node for the internal DLL which contain reviewer, movie, and score data as ints.
+Sparse matrix: Stores a 2d matrix by using two different types of nodes with the axis being a SLL structure and the internal storage being doubly linked.

 #Design consideration:
- Insertion: The two header lists are going to be independent of each other and will not have sight of where the current point is.
-Creating a helper function to handle insertion in one row or column and having the main insert call both on the axises.
-Order must be maintained within both rows and columns but rows and columns cannot communicate to syncronize idividual nodes in their lists so that logic must be hanlded pre internal list access.
+ Insertion: The axis will point to the same nodes.
+Creating a helper function to handle insertion into the doubly linked list, first access will done on columns.
+Order both lists are ordered, which is handled directly in insert.
  Search- Composition of a simple linear search in a linked list twice to first find the correct column and then the correct row